Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 10 - Barrel's Maze</summary>

+**[Pumpkin Patch - Barrel's Maze]**

 Hit the switch to the left, then go straight.

-Hit the switch that is far away with the pumpkin then go through the trolls and the guillottine.
+Hit the switch that is far away with a pumpkin then go through the trolls and the guillottine.

-Continuing after the guillotine, jump into the spiral that you should see closeby and hit the switch there.
+Continuing after the guillotine, jump into the spiral that you should see on your way and hit the switch on the other side.
 Jump back, go south, a bit north and all the way east until you cross the bridge.

 </details>